Reach out to The Jewish Theological Seminary's admissions department to confirm any application fees and information.

 The Jewish Theological Seminary has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you stand out.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.

-What does The Jewish Theological Seminary consider during the admissions process?
+Wondering what factors are considered by The Jewish Theological Seminary during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor | Level |